 Lance’s Grandfather was Captain of the HMT Devonshire, whose home port was Dartmouth until the Second World War.
 Diplomats, civil servants, and troops would arrive by train at Kingswear, to board the Devonshire, and sail to their new lives in the Mediterranean, India, and Australia.

 "Bold Juniper; floral notes from rosemary, lavender and citrus fruits.
 Grains of paradise, cardamom and cubeb berries bring lively spice followed by a lasting finish, with the sweetness of liquorice”

-We create Dartmouth English Gin with the finest botanicals we can source from around the World, together with herbs, flowers and fruit from the Calancombe Estate.
+We create Dartmouth English Gin with the finest botanicals we can source from around the World, together with herbs, flowers and fruit from Dartmouth, and from the Calancombe Estate, where our distillery is located.
 The crystal clear fresh spring water, sourced at Calancombe, is an essential element of the gin we produce.

 Dartmouth English Gin is smooth, full bodied and refreshing.
 It can be enjoyed on its own, is delightful with tonic and is the perfect foundation for a wide range of cocktails, where the gin’s complexity and balance provide the perfect serve.

 “We have created a contemporary classic gin that reflects our maritime heritage, bearing the name of one of England’s most iconic harbours.”

 Our still was designed and hand-built specifically for The Dartmouth Distillery Co. by the Müller family, from the Black Forest in Germany, who have been making stills for generations.
 This unique copper pot-still is key to what makes our gin so special.
 Müller’s patented design gives us precise control throughout the production of our spirit to develop the fullest flavour and a remarkably smooth spirit.

 Dartmouth Distillery Co has installed 20kw of solar panels on the distillery roof and